luis-cj/data-science-retail-market-madrid/README.md

 - What is the mean availability?
 What is the variation among the different districts?
 - What is the average availability ranking for the different districts and neighbourhoods?
 - What are the most important factors that determine the availability?
-- What is the relationship between the property size and the renting price?
 - How does the amount of properties per district affect the availability?

 About property price: